kawaicheung/book-on-naming-things/manuscript/0_C_MaintainingCodeShape.md

 _Good design_ in software usually means something that isn't immediately visible.
 You have to spend awhile working with the code to appreciate its design.
 But, there's a more immediate kind of code design.

-Good code design has a certain _shape_ to it.
-It's spaced well.
-It's broken out nicely.
-It's easy to scan.
+Code has a certain _shape_ to it.
+It's spacing.
+The way it's broken out.
+How it flows down a page.

 Variable names can play a large role in determining this shape.
 Consider this simple `for` loop.